tdanh2018/movie-analysis/README.md

 To launch our website, Please launch live server for index.html in HTML Format folder.

-To launch our recommending engine, Please launch terminal to launch app.py
+To launch our recommending engine, Please launch terminal to launch app.py in Movie_Recommendations_wo API Folder.